 Separate taxes on public utility companies to fund state regulatory bodies' administrative expenses are imposed in 47 other states.
 Almost all such rates are less than 1% of gross intrastate revenue.
-But in Alaska, local exchange telephone companies pay 1.796%.
+But in Alaska, local exchange telephone companies pay 1.474% and some other types of telephone companies, along with natural gas storage companies, pay more.
+In California, telephone companies pay 1.2% of intrastate revenues.